In baseball, all your warmup practice goes in vain if you don't hit the ball. You only stand a chance to play and win if your bat hits the ball.

 Spam complaints refer to the number of times a recipient marked an email as spam.
 Spam complaints can increase due to many reasons, including:

-• sending too frequent emails,
+- sending too frequent emails

-• sending emails after unsubscription.
+- sending emails after unsubscription

 If emails get higher spam complaints, ISPs will take it as a negative sign and mark your future emails as spam emails.

-6. Poor email acquisition list hygiene practices
+6. Poor email list building practices

-Poor email acquisition strategies like
+Poor email acquisition strategies like:

-• Purchasing email list
+- Purchasing email list

-• Sending emails to disengaged or inactive users
+- Sending emails to disengaged or inactive users

-• Sending emails to users who have unsubscribed
+- Sending emails to users who have unsubscribed

 All these signal ISPs that you are not following the email list best practices for cleaning your email list.